PostgreSQL Loop

 END$$;

-The output of the above code is given below.
+The expected output of the code above is provided below.

-In Postgresql, the row is a record stored in a linear way, each unit of the row is called a record or record is a piece of collected data.
+In PostgreSQL, a row is a record stored linearly; each unit of the row is called a record, or a record is a piece of collected data.

-So the below code will print 10 rows from a table named employee.
+Therefore, the code below will print 10 rows from a table named ’employee’.

 DO $$